Laos: Climate

 The climate is mostly tropical savanna and influenced by the monsoon pattern.
-There is a distinct rainy season from May to October, followed by a dry season from November to April.
-Local tradition holds that there are three seasons (rainy, cool and hot) as the latter two months of the climatologically defined dry season are noticeably hotter than the earlier four months.
+There is a rainy season from May to October, followed by a dry season from November to April.
+Local tradition holds that there are three seasons: rainy, cool and hot.
+Further, the latter two months of the climatologically defined dry season are hotter than the earlier four months.

+Wildlife

+Laos, with its forests and river systems, is home to an amount of wildlife.
+National parks like Nam Et-Phou Louey are critical refuges, supporting endangered species such as the northern white-cheeked gibbon and the saola.
+These forests shelter more than 50 mammal species and nearly 300 bird species, along with a variety of reptiles and amphibians.

 Administrative divisions

 Laos is divided into 17 provinces (khoueng) and one prefecture (kampheng nakhon), which includes the capital city Vientiane (Nakhon Louang Viangchan).
-A new province, Xaisomboun province, was established on 13 December 2013.
-Provinces are further divided into districts (muang) and then villages (ban).
-An "urban" village is essentially a town.

-Government and politics

-The Lao PDR is one of the world's few socialist states openly endorsing communism.
-The only legal political party is the Lao People's Revolutionary Party (LPRP).
-With one-party state status of Laos, the General Secretary (party leader) holds ultimate power and authority over state and government and serves as the supreme leader. the head of state is President Thongloun Sisoulith.
+Politics

+The LPDR is a communist state that self-designates as a people's democratic state, meaning that it is officially trying to transition the country from capitalism to communism.

+As of 22 March 2021, the head of state is President Thongloun Sisoulith.
 He has been General Secretary of the Lao People's Revolutionary Party, a position making him the de facto leader of Laos, since January 2021.
-The incumbent head of government is Prime Minister Sonexay Siphandone.
-Government policies are determined by the party through the eleven-member Politburo of the Lao People's Revolutionary Party and the 61-member Central Committee of the Lao People's Revolutionary Party.

 Laos's first French-written and monarchical constitution was promulgated on 11 May 1947, and declared Laos an independent state within the French Union.
-The revised constitution of 11 May 1957 omitted reference to the French Union, though close educational, health and technical ties with the former colonial power persisted.
+The revised constitution of 11 May 1957 omitted reference to the French Union, while educational, health and technical ties with the former colonial power persisted.
 The 1957 document was abrogated in December 1975, when a communist people's republic was proclaimed.
-A new constitution was adopted in 1991 and enshrined a "leading role" for the LPRP.
+A constitution was adopted in 1991 and enshrined a "leading role" for the LPRP.

+In The Economist's Democracy Index 2016, Laos was classified as an "authoritarian regime", ranking lowest of the 9 ASEAN nations included in the study.

+According to the V-Dem Democracy indices, Laos in 2024 was autocratic.

 Foreign relations

-The foreign relations of Laos after the takeover by the Pathet Lao in December 1975 were characterised by a hostile posture toward the West, with the government of the Lao PDR aligning itself with the Soviet Bloc, maintaining close ties with the Soviet Union and depending heavily on the Soviets for most of its foreign assistance.
-Laos also maintained a "special relationship" with Vietnam and formalised a 1977 treaty of friendship and cooperation that created tensions with China.
+The foreign relations of Laos after the takeover by the Pathet Lao in December 1975 were characterised by a hostile posture toward the West, with the government of the Lao PDR aligning itself with the Soviet Bloc, maintaining ties with the Soviet Union and depending on the Soviets for most of its foreign assistance.

-Laos's emergence from international isolation has been marked through improved and expanded relations with other countries including Russia, China, Thailand, Australia, Germany, Italy, Japan and Switzerland.
+Laos's emergence from international isolation has been marked through expanded relations with other countries including Russia, China, Thailand, Australia, Germany, Italy, Japan and Switzerland.
 Trade relations with the United States were normalised in November 2004 through Congress approved legislation.
 Laos was admitted into the Association of Southeast Asian Nations (ASEAN) in July 1997 and acceded to the World Trade Organization in 2016.
-In 2005 it attended the inaugural East Asia Summit.
+In 2005, it attended the inaugural East Asia Summit.